 Kitchen

-Our kitchen consisted of: pot, pan, plates, bowls, forks, knives, spoons, mugs, kettle, two gas hobs, cutting boards, spices and seasoning, jars of sauces, rice, pasta, paper and cloth towels, washing up bowl, sponges, plastic bags, plastic containers and probably other random stuff I’m forgetting.
+My kitchen consisted of: pot, pan, plates, bowls, forks, knives, spoons, mugs, kettle, two gas hobs, cutting boards, spices and seasoning, jars of sauces, rice, pasta, paper and cloth towels, washing up bowl, sponges, plastic bags, plastic containers and probably other random stuff I’m forgetting.

-We also had a stock of gas canisters for the stoves, and having two hobs was super helpful.
-That way, we could cook meat and heat sauce on one, and boil rice or pasta on the other.
+I also had a stock of gas canisters for the stoves, and having two hobs was super helpful.
+That way, I could cook meat and heat sauce on one, and boil rice or pasta on the other.
 Or in the mornings, scramble eggs on one, and boil water for tea on the other.
 So, I’d really recommend buying one with two burners if you can fit it into your budget!

-Things we ditched:
+Things I ditched:

 Portable toilet